 Apart from greasing the bearing, there are only two tasks that must be completed at regular intervals.
-These are the changing of the lower generator bearing & turbine bearing and the lower bearing seal every two years.
+These are the changing of both turbine bearings and the bearing seal every two years.
 See the section on Technical Specifications at the end of this manual for part numbers.
 These are commonly available in most countries but if in doubt contact your dealer.

 To replace the bearings and seal, follow these steps: